 Once you accept the license agreement, you will have TeamSpeak3 installed and running on your system.

 This is how to install TeamSpeak3 using its installation script.

 The method above should work with all Linux systems.
 However, if you find it complicated, there is a solution involving using PPA.

 First, open your terminal and execute the command below.

-The command adds the TeamSpeak PPA to your Linux system, and once it completes, you need to update the system
+The command adds the TeamSpeak PPA to your Linux system.
+Once it completes, you need to update the system.

 Once all updates are complete, install TeamSpeak using the command below.